 Empathy is an incredibly important quality to develop and practice.
 It allows us to understand how other people are feeling from their point of view, which in turn allows us to be warmhearted and understanding.
 Empathy has evolutionary roots and we are biologically designed this way (though some of us have a more innate ability than others, it can definitely be taught).

 While we tend to think of human survival in terms of 'survival of the fittest', the truth is we can't survive alone.
-Empathy allows us to create communities, feel connected to one another, find our tribe, have satisfying social lives and help each other survive and thrive.
+Empathy allows us to create communities, feel connected to one another, find our community, have satisfying social lives and help each other survive and thrive.
 In a medical context, empathy from doctors, nurses and other medical professionals leads to greater patient satisfaction and better health outcomes.
 Studies of healthcare professionals show that staff who are burned out tend to have lower empathy.
 This makes sense - when you are depleted, you have less capacity to take on anything else.

 Not all people who are empathetic are empaths, and this may allow them to set more distinct boundaries with energy vampires.